-NO MAN IS AN ISLAND: Without harping on the bushfires at the start of the year, 2020 definitely needs someone to pull its plug, wait ten seconds then plug it back in, as a person on Twitter said recently.
+NO MAN IS AN ISLAND: Without harping on about the bushfires at the start of this year, 2020 sure needs someone to pull its plug, wait ten seconds then plug it back in, as a person on Twitter said recently.

-After our place burned to the ground on NYE, I went back to work and that SAME day, a flash hailstorm wrote off my car that was sitting harmlessly outside in the car park as it had daily for years.
-I’m supposed to hand it back soon so I can be paid out for the total loss but it’s roadworthy (if not pretty) plus there’s a lot on.
-For example, a not that much later our real estate agent told us the owner was selling so we had to move – again, after some years.
+A few weeks after the NYE bushfires, I went back to work and that SAME day, a flash hailstorm wrote off my car sitting harmlessly outside in the car park as it had for years.
+I’m supposed to hand it back soon so I can be paid out for it but it’s still roadworthy (if not pretty) plus there’s a lot going on.
+For example, not that much later again the real estate agent told us the house was for sale so we have to move – again, after some years.

-It has been testing of late to have had 9 years of effort become cinders on a hill, while wondering where to live just as my 4WD sits ‘dimpled’ in the driveway like a big golf ball.
-Fortunately, as of last week we had two great housing options and have sorted that issue out until at least the end of 2020.
+It has been testing of late to have had 9 years of effort become cinders on a hill while wondering where to live and as my ‘dimpled’ 4WD sits like a big golf ball in the driveway.
+Fortunately, as of last week we had two great housing options and sorted that issue out until at least the end of 2020.

-The sun is shining, it’s a beautiful afternoon about 21C.
+Otherwise, the sun is shining and it’s a beautiful afternoon about 21C.
 The streets are quiet with few cars and fewer people out for a stroll.
 For a moment I have time to sit down and write.
-I see the local council is doing something smart, it seems to be using the opportunity of less traffic to get cracking on necessary roadworks.
+I can see the local council is doing something smart, it seems to be using the opportunity of less traffic to get cracking on necessary roadworks.

 Still it’s a Ghost Town and we’re all wondering now.
-While my partner is still working, I’m self-isolating with a nice cup of covfefe, reading The Andromeda Strain by Michael Crichton and overseeing the teenager who is completing his HSC.
-He’s using Zoom for school, which he says doesn’t cope with large groups sometimes but so far so good.
-(This is the platform that let Biden down so dramatically recently – apparently).
+While my partner is still working, I’m self-isolating with a nice cup of covfefe, reading The Andromeda Strain by Michael Crichton and overseeing the teenager who is completing his HSC online.
+He’s using Zoom for school, which he reckons doesn’t cope with large groups sometime, but so far so good.
+(This is the same platform that let Biden down so dramatically recently – apparently).
 Update: Is Zoom malware? (h/t as always, Insty)

-Australia is very concerned, like other countries, that a coming peak of contagion may overwhelm our medical system so we have to manage a (possible/likely?) demand shock in medical equipment (respirators, ventilators, pharmaceuticals, PPE etc.) and intensive care beds.
+Australia is very concerned, like other countries are, that a coming peak of contagion may overwhelm our hospital system so we have to manage a (possible/likely?) demand shock in medical equipment (respirators, ventilators, pharmaceuticals, PPE etc.), staff and intensive care beds.
 So we’re responding nationally by self-isolating where possible and where necessary.
-There are plenty of useful links provided at Catallaxy.
-To date, I haven’t seen any panic on the streets despite a run on TP (run on.. 😊).
+You can also find plenty of useful links at Catallaxy.
+To date, I haven’t seen panic on the streets despite the run on TP (run on.. 😊).

 Here’s a scattering of happenings of late in our bizarro world (with some updates).
-Latest news abroad suggests Italy’s stats (notably hospitalisation rate) may be stabilising and perhaps Britain’s too, but it’s early days.
+Latest news abroad suggests Italy’s stats (notably its hospitalisation rate) may be stabilising, and perhaps Great Britain’s too, but it’s early days.